puppetlabs/puppet-docs/source/puppet/4.1/reference/services_agent_windows.markdown

 When running as a service, Puppet agent logs messages to the Windows Event Log.
 You can view its logs by browsing the Event Viewer.
 (Control Panel → System and Security → Administrative Tools → Event Viewer)

-You can adjust how verbose the logs are with [the `loglevel` setting](/references/4.1.latest/configuration.html#loglevel), which defaults to `notice`.
+You can adjust how verbose the logs are with [the `log_level` setting](/references/4.1.latest/configuration.html#loglevel), which defaults to `notice`.
 Setting it to `info` is equivalent to running with the `--verbose` option, and setting it to `debug` is equivalent to `--debug`.
 You can also make logs quieter by dialing back to `warning` or lower.

 When running in the foreground with the `--verbose`, `--debug`, or `--test` options, Puppet agent logs directly to the terminal.